Confederation Marine Modellers

 My first choice for batteries is NiMH, and only if I need need greater capacity or lighter weight then Lipo.

-I can recharge NiMH batteries immediately after a sailing session, replace them in a boat, and they lose a negligible amount before my next session with that boat after a couple of weeks.
+I can recharge NiMH batteries immediately after a sailing session, replace them in a boat and, if they are good quality, they lose a negligible amount before my next session with that boat after a couple of weeks.
 Lipo's have to be charged or discharged to 3.8V per cell after a session, put into storage, and then recharged before sailing.
 For three of my boats I don't remove the batteries for charging, they are connected to a socket I plug the charger into.

 Winter storage of our batteries.